vegaprotocol/specs/specs/0005-collateral.md

 # Reference-level explanation

-The collateral engine will receive a transfer request and return ledger entries of the resultant actions it has undertaken.
-This is the collateral engine's only job.
+The collateral manager will receive a transfer request and return ledger entries of the resulting actions it has undertaken.
+This is the collateral manager's only job.
 It does not treat any transfer request differently to another transfer request.
 It has no knowledge of the state of the system (e.g whether it's a transfer request due to a market expiring vs a transfer request due to a trader withdrawing collateral).

 Every transfer request will detail an account (or accounts) from which an amount of asset should be debited and a corresponding account (or accounts) which should have these assets credited.
 Importantly, the total amount that is debited per transaction request must always equal the total amount that is credited for all assets (this maintains the double entry accounting).
 If the transfer request does not detail this it is malformed and should not be processed at all by the collateral engine